 If a monument is of national importance it may be scheduled.
 The Secretary of State has a broad discretion as to what to schedule and will be concerned not only with the national importance of it but also if scheduling would assist the site's conservation.

-The decision as to whether the monument is of national importance is guided by the folllowing criteria set out by the Secretary of State for Culture, Media and Sport (3):
+The decision as to whether the monument is of national importance is guided by the folllowing criteria set out by the Secretary of State for Digital, Culture, Media and Sport (3):

 - Documentation supporting the monument’s significance

 - Group value with other heritage assets